Where Did the Battle of Hastings Happen?

 Viewed historically, then, there is good reason to be confident that Battle Abbey lies on the site of the Battle of Hastings.
 Further, none of the proposed alternative locations are identified as potential sites for the battle in the historical sources, and there is no evidence to suggest that anybody questioned the abbey’s claim in the years following the battle.

-Finally, building the abbey on the side of a hill presented the monks with practical difficulties they could have avoided had they chosen to build elsewhere.
+Circumstantial evidence is presented by the abbey’s location.
+Building the abbey on the side of a hill presented the monks with practical difficulties they could have avoided had they chosen to build elsewhere.
 It is difficult to see why they would have chosen to build the abbey in such an awkward spot without a compelling reason.

-What Happened at the Battle of Hastings?
+What Happened at the Battle of Hastings

 At dawn on Saturday 14 October 1066, two great armies prepared to fight for the throne of England.
 Read what happened at the most famous battle in English history.